conan-io/docs/reference/commands/creator/export-pkg.rst

                             Defaulted to the current directory.
 A relative path can also be specified (relative to the current directory)
+      --install-folder INSTALL_FOLDER, -if INSTALL_FOLDER
+                        local folder containing the conaninfo.txt and
+                        conanbuildinfo.txt files (from a previous conan
+                        install execution).
+Defaulted to --build-folder.
+If
+                        these files are found in the specified folder, they will be used, then if you specify --profile, -s, -o, --env, it will raise an error
       --profile PROFILE, -pr PROFILE
                             Profile for this package
       --options OPTIONS, -o OPTIONS